Internals: Build and Cache

 Build environment

 The plugin builder reads Go’s effective build environment for the cache key.
-It also injects the TTSC_*_BINARY trio into each plugin process so plugins can re-spawn ttsc helpers.
+It sets GOWORK=auto, infers GOROOT from the bundled Go binary when GOROOT is unset, and passes a stable GOCACHE to go build for source-plugin compilation.
+The GOCACHE path itself is not part of the binary cache key because it is a build object store, not a binary input.
+The builder also injects the TTSC_*_BINARY trio into each plugin process so plugins can re-spawn ttsc helpers.

 Cache-key inputs: GO_BUILD_ENV_KEYS